 If you find yourself in financial difficulty during your studies, our friendly Student Support and Advice Team are available to provide information and guidance.
 Our specialist trained advisers can help you manage a budget, give debt advice and assist with any housing concerns.
 Support is available for all students no matter the circumstances.
 Help is free and confidential.

-From the moment you arrive at York, you'll be encouraged to prepare for your future career through a range of opportunities that will expand your experience and skill set.
+From the moment you arrive at York, you'll be encouraged to take the first steps in your career journey.
+We offer a range of opportunities that will expand your experience and skill set.
 Take advantage of our links with employers and alumni, consider studying abroad, or grow your idea for a start-up business.

 The Academic Skills Community provides workshops, appointments and online resources to help develop academic skills.